Zoldyck99/getDates/README.md

 dateFormat: (int) 1 = YYYY-MM-DD    2 = YYYY/MM/DD    3 = YYYY Month DD

-reverse: (boolean) to count for passing dates.
+reverse: (boolean) to count for passing dates if set to true.